 You want this relationship but feel destined to ruin it

-You may feel the above doesn’t describe you, because you know you feel passionately in love with and grateful for your relationship; you aren’t bored or resentful at all.
+You may feel this statement doesn’t describe you, because you know you feel passionately in love with and grateful for your relationship; you aren’t bored or resentful at all.
 However, there may be a part of you that feels it’s doomed to fail — not because you’re unsatisfied with your partner, but because eventually, they’re going to realize they’re unsatisfied with you.

 If this describes you, you may also have a history of some kind of cheating — maybe you’ve historically cheated on your partners even though you know you loved them deeply and even wanted something serious and exclusive with them.
 Or maybe you’ve tried to avoid exclusivity and monogamy, telling partners you can’t possibly settle down and would just end up cheating on them if you did (even though your actions may indicate otherwise, with you becoming emotionally attached quickly and sharing a lot of intimacy and time with this person as if you’re in a serious relationship).
 When asked to account for why you’ve cheated, you may say you don’t even know and genuinely feel it’s true.